fernandoseguim/powerShell-Docs.pt-br/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 ### <a name="-noexit"></a>-NoExit

-Não é encerrado depois de executar comandos de inicialização.
+Não sai depois de executar comandos de inicialização.

 ### <a name="-nologo"></a>-NoLogo